F

 Cost Of Living Quick Facts

-• The cost of living in Washington is equal to the District of Columbia average
+• The cost of living in Washington is 9% higher than the District of Columbia average

 • District of Columbia general sales tax is 18% higher than the national average